feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 Update (overwrite) a record.

-- `paramArray {Array}` - array containing the three parameters update takes.
+- `paramArray {Array}` - array containing the three parameters update accepts.
   - `id {Number|String}` - the `id` of the existing record being requested from the API server.
   - `data {Object}` - the data that will overwrite the existing record
   - `params {Object}` - An object containing a `query` object.